 Text can be translated from one language to another using various neural machine translation (NMT) systems.
 NMT systems come in a variety of popular configurations.

-One of the most popular NMT system types, encoder-decoder models, has shown success with many translation tasks.
-To produce the output, they first encode the input text into a continuous representation, which is then sent to the decoder.
+One of the most popular NMT system types, encoder-decoder models, has succeeded with many translation tasks.
+To produce the output, they first encode the input text into a continuous representation and then sent it to the decoder.
 The encoder-decoder architecture is frequently used with attention mechanisms to enable the decoder to concentrate on particular parts of the input text while producing the output.
 Most of the time, recurrent neural networks (RNNs) or convolutional neural networks (CNNs) are used to build the encoder and decoder.

 The versatility of encoder-decoder models and their strong performance on many translation tasks are two of their many benefits.
 They can, however, be computationally demanding and may need help with lengthy input sequences.